 S. 47, the Natural Resources Management Act, was signed into law on March 12, 2019.
 The act assigned to ACUS a new statutory responsibility to report and maintain a database on attorneys' fees awards paid out government-wide under the Equal Access to Justice Act (EAJA).
 The Congressional Budget Office (CBO) scored the cost of new personnel and IT infrastructure necessary to comply with the new mandate at \$500,000 to \$1 million in the initial start-up fiscal year and \$500,000 or less annually thereafter.
-However, ACUS intends to fully comply with the new mandate at a much lower cost of approximately \$200,000 per annum.
+However, ACUS intends to fully comply with the new mandate at a much lower cost of approximately \$150,000 per annum now that initial database design and setup is complete.
 ACUS will apportion \$100,000 in salary and benefits (from OC 11 and 12) to support a portion of a GS-13 grade Attorney Advisor necessary to carry out this mandate.

-ACUS further requests \$100,000 (OC 25) to operate and maintain the database and public-facing website for disseminating EAJA award data, as mandated by S. 47.
-Again, CBO's estimate for building out and maintaining the required IT infrastructure is significantly higher than this request as ACUS estimates that annual costs of \$200,000 are achievable following the initial ramp-up phase that was completed in 2020.
-Beginning in FY 2021, ACUS estimates that \$200,000, combined with two-year budget authority, will permit ACUS to fully comply with this mandate at much lower cost than CBO's scoring estimate.
+ACUS further requests \$50,000 (OC 25) to operate and maintain the database and publicfacing website for disseminating EAJA award data, as mandated by S. 47.
+Again, CBO's estimate for building out and maintaining the required IT infrastructure is significantly higher than this request as ACUS estimates that annual costs of \$150,000 are achievable in FY 2023.